thanhdaonguyen/UAV-Network-Slicing/README.md

-# QRL Network Slicing — Training & Simulation
+# MADRL Network Slicing — Training & Simulation

 Short project README for the training and simulation codebase used in the QRL Network Slicing experiments.